Skip to content

 What E-E-A-T is

 E-E-A-T is four criteria for assessing content credibility: Experience, Expertise, Authoritativeness, and Trust.
 They come from Google's guidelines for quality raters and describe why a given text deserves trust.
-E-E-A-T is not a single "slider" in the algorithm — it is a lens through which we look at content so it translates into the signals Google and AI models actually reward.
+E-E-A-T is not a single "slider" in the algorithm — it is the lens we look through, on our own blog and on client content alike, so a piece translates into the signals Google and AI models actually reward.

 Trust is central here.
-Experience, expertise, and authoritativeness are the paths that lead to trust.
+Experience, expertise, and authoritativeness are the paths that lead to trust — and that's the order worth thinking about them in, not the reverse.

 The four pillars in practice